LIDS-UNICAMP/SIFLIM/README.md

-# select-flim
+# Select-FLIM
-Software for image selection and classification using FLIM and feature space projections
+## Software for image selection and marker labeling for FLIM using feature space projections